Ash-sc/vue-simple-upload/README.md

   * required **No**
   * default **'\*'**
 * **multiple**
-  * multiple file upload
+  * multiple files upload
   * type **Boolean**
   * required **No**
   * default **false**

-#### 4. progress-update
+#### 4. dynamic upload progress

-I use an '$emit' function to send upload message to parent component.And this function has just one argument : fileList (an Array)
+'$emit' function will send the upload message to its parent component, and this function takes one parameter : fileList (Array)

-It will be look like this blow:
+fileList example:
 ```
 [
   {
     fileInfo: File // the first file you choose.
-    fileName // the first file name you choose.
+    fileName // the name of first file you choose.
     progress // uploaded progress. eg: '15.01%'
-    uploadSpeed // upload speed. eg: '1001'(kb/s)
+    uploadSpeed // uploading speed. eg: '1001'(kb/s)
-    type // uploading type, could be 'waiting', 'uploading', 'success' or 'fail' or 'abort'
+    type // uploading status, could be 'waiting', 'uploading', 'success' or 'fail' or 'abort'
-    id // an unique string, for uploading abort (todo)
+    id // an unique string, used for upload abort (TODO)
-    response // upload requset response (if your file is uploading, this would be an empty Object)
+    response // upload requset response (if your file is uploading, this will be an empty Object)
   },
-  ... // more elements if you are uploading multiple files
+  ... // more fileList object if it's uploading multiple files
 ]
 ```

 #### 5. abort

-You can abort uploading request by using ```this.$refs.XXX.abort()```
+Abort the uploading request by using ```this.$refs.XXX.abort()```

 eg: